 You can arrive via the front of the park like normal, but if you are taking the Skyliner or staying at an EPCOT hotel, you can also enter via the International Gateway.
 This is a great option if you are looking to ride Remy first.

 Disney fans arriving for Epcot rope drop should plan to get through the turnstile around 15 to 30 minutes before the official opening time.
 Cast members will lead you to the roped area.
 When it is about 10 minutes until the park opening time, cast members will start escorting you to your first attractions.

 Just like at Magic Kingdom, if you’re using Genie+ and have booked Lightning Lane rides, then you want to rope drop the rides you couldn’t get a Lightning Lane for.

 Typically, guests can enter Hollywood Studios around 30 minutes or so before official opening times.
 Some shops and maybe the Starbucks Trolley Car will be open for early-morning guests.
 On the busiest days, cast members may start letting you in even earlier.
 In the past, rides like Slinky Dog Dash and Toy Story Mania were the attractions people wanted to get on first thing.

 Now that Star Wars Galaxy’s Edge has come onto the scene, it has become a gamechanger for Hollywood Studio crowds.
-Rise of the Resistance, opened last December to a lot of confusion and some intense crowds.
-Disney is using a virtual queue system to handle these crowds.
-It seems the park is opening hours earlier to help get everyone into the queue.
-If you arrive closer to the official park opening time, you are likely to find out that all of the virtual passes are gone already.
+Rise of the Resistance, opened last December to some intense crowds.
+Disney was using a virtual queue system to handle these crowds and to keep the Rise of the Resistance line from being out of control.

 Animal Kingdom Rope Drop Strategy